 This week in science class, we learned about force which is another way of describing motion.

-for different situations.
+We learned how to draw force diagrams for different situations.
 Such as Curtis holding a basketball in one hand and a basket ball in another, or a picture frame hanging from a nail.
 Unfortunately, I wasn't able to participate in the experiment where the class got to go outside and push a car.
 Instead, I came back to an empty classroom, and did whatever I wanted.

 How did you learn these ideas?